 Self-image is gratifying in its creation but painful in its inevitable dissolution.
 In other words it only defers pain; to accept flattery is ultimately to suffer.
 Experiment and see that in the here and now the mind is immune to both flattery and hurt.

-It’s so easy to lose oneself in the trivialities of life and forget important principles.
-In attending to the details as they arise but keeping a larger perspective we’ll always be ready with a laugh.
+To lose oneself in the trivialities of life is also inevitable but we can bring ourselves back to center by remembering important principles.
+In keeping the larger perspective we’ll always be ready with a laugh.

 * Amusingly “persona” comes from the ancient Greek word for the masks worn during a play.